-After you’ve explored the entire castle grounds (including the charming Hōkoku Shrine), head to Osaka Museum of History.
-It is a couple minutes away from the southwestern part of the castle grounds, and it features a permanent exhibition on Osaka’s history, from ancient times until today.
+After you’ve explored the entire Osaka castle grounds (including the charming Hōkoku Shrine), head to Osaka Museum of History.
+It is a couple of minutes away from the southwestern part of the Osaka castle grounds, and it features a permanent exhibition on Osaka’s history, from ancient times until today.
 If you want to learn more about this amazing city, it’s definitely worth your time.

 From there, you can go to Nakanoshima Rose Garden.
 This is Osaka’s first public park, which was founded in 1891.
-It features a stunning rose garden, a library and a ceramics museum.
+It features a stunning rose garden, a library, and a ceramics museum.
 But you can just walk around the park and enjoy the greenery in the middle of this busy town.

 From there, I would suggest you hit Tenjinbashisuji Shopping Street.
 It is lined with more than 600 shops, and it is one of Japan’s longest shopping streets.
 If you wanted to buy any souvenirs but forgot, this is the absolute perfect place to make up for that.

 If you have it in you to visit another museum, I recommend stopping by Osaka Museum of Housing and Living.
-It is right at the beginning of this shopping street, and it’s a great opportunity to gain some insight into the past lives of people of Osaka.
+It is right at the beginning of this shopping street, and it’s a great opportunity to gain some insight into the past lives of the people of Osaka.
 The museum features recreations of older streets and buildings, and it is a really educational place.

 And then you can go back to your hotel and start packing for your trip home.
-I truly hoped you enjoyed this itinerary, and that you got to see everything you wanted in this remarkable Japanese city!
+I truly hoped you enjoyed this Osaka itinerary, and that you got to see everything you wanted in this remarkable Japanese city!

 I thought about this, and I don’t think it would be worth your time to make the trip to Tokyo.
 For one thing, it takes about 3 hours to reach Japan’s capital even on the fastest train.
-And another reason is because Tokyo is such a vast city – if you only got several hours to spend, you’d be overwhelmed.
+And another reason is that Tokyo is such a vast city – if you only got several hours to spend, you’d be overwhelmed.

-There are way too many districts to discover, temples to visit and streets to explore.
+There are way too many districts to discover, temples to visit, and streets to explore.
 Several hours in this amazing city are definitely not going to be enough, and I think it’s better to explore one city thoroughly than to just scratch the surface on another one.